MooersLab/pymolsnips/README.md

 The package yasnippets is one the most popular packages in emacs for managing snippets.
 This package provides for the display of the snippets in a table that opens in a separate buffer.
-The user can naviage the table find a relevent snippet.
+The user can navigate the table find a relevant snippet.
 This table is redundant with ls snippet.